Wanda Tomczykowska: Early life

-Tomczykowska was born in Bytom - Rozbark, Poland, to Leon Krawczyk and Paulina Fichna.
+Tomczykowska was born in Bytom, Poland, to Leon Krawczyk and Paulina Fichna.
 She had two brothers, Stanislaw and Boleslaw, who were enslaved by the Nazis during World War II in the coal mines of Silesia and died in middle age from the health effects of that experience.

 Family

-Leon was a well-known actor in the Bytom Theater and a close confidant of Wojciech Korfanty during the 1921 Silesian Uprising.
+Leon was a well-known actor in the Bytom Theatre and a close confidant of Wojciech Korfanty during the 1921 Silesian Uprising.
 At the outbreak of World War II Leon, who was on the Nazis' wanted list, went into hiding.
 In the war's first weeks, the Nazis sent Wanda to a labor camp and unsuccessfully tried to use her as a hostage to uncover her father’s whereabouts.
-Wanda was later placed as a servant in the household of a German tycoon and his Polish wife, who surreptitiously “adopted” her and six months later presented her in grand style to Berlin society as the tycoon's illegitimate daughter, thus saving Wanda’s life.
+Wanda was later placed as a servant in the household of a German tycoon and his Polish wife, who surreptitiously "adopted" her and six months later presented her in grand style to Berlin society as the tycoon's illegitimate daughter, thus saving Wanda's life.